klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

             * JSON
         + Tips for source code reviewers
     3. PHP
-        + How the exploitation works
+        + Native serialization payload
+            * Differences from JAVA and .NET
-        + How to search for valid gadgets
+            * How to search for valid gadgets
-        + Deserialization Exploitation using PHP Wrappers
+            * PHAR Driven Deserialization
         + Generate payloads dinamically: PHPGGC
         + Tips for source code reviewers
     4. Python